San Angelo, Texas: Transportation

-San Angelo is served by the San Angelo Regional Airport, which offers daily flights through Envoy Air to Dallas/Fort Worth.
+San Angelo is served by the San Angelo Regional Airport, which offers daily flights through Envoy Air to the Dallas Fort Worth International Airport.
 Intrastate and interstate bus service is provided by Greyhound, with regularly scheduled service to major cities in Texas and nationwide.
-Intracity public transportation is provided by the Concho Valley Transit District with five fixed bus routes.

-The BNSF Railway serves the town and the Texas Pacifico has a lease on a TxDOT rail line, formerly the Kansas Cho Valley Transit District, with its five fixed bus routes, with transfers provided at the Santa Fe station.
+Intracity public transportation is provided by the Concho Valley Transit District, with five fixed bus routes and transfers provided at the Santa Fe station.
 The bus service runs from 6:30 am to 6:30 pm, Monday through Saturday.
-Taxi service is available throughout the city by Red Ball Taxi and Shuttle, Checker Cab, All American Cab and Yellow Cab.
+Taxi service is available throughout the city by Red Ball Taxi and Shuttle, Checker Cab, All American Cab, and Yellow Cab.

+The Texas Pacifico provides freight service to the city along a TxDOT-owned rail line.